Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Introduction

 \section{Introduction}

 Clustering aims to partition data into groups.
 To enable statistical inference on the clustering estimate, one assigns a generative model that involves a latent cluster assignment label for each data point, which leads to a probabilistic framework for characterizing clustering given the data.
 This model-based clustering framework is predominantly based on mixture models, where the data within a cluster are assumed to be independently and identically distributed (i.i.d.) from a component distribution, with many successful algorithms \citep{fraley2002model, zhong2003unified, baudry2010combining} further extending its popularity to what is seen today.
-On the theory front, mixture models are intimately related to the field of Bayesian non-parametric approaches, which assume the parameter space to be discrete and characterized by countably many choices.
-The infinite mixture models, such as the stick-breaking process mixture \citep{sethuraman1994constructive} and the mixture of finite mixtures \citep{miller2018mixture}, are a popular choice in this class, allowing the number of mixture components to be unbounded and the number of clusters (components with a positive number of data points assigned) to be estimated from the posterior distribution.
-As the number of data points increases, the posterior distribution of the mixture models is shown to be consistent for estimating the ground-truth density that governs the data-generating process, which is allowed to be different from the specified mixture model.
+On the theory front, mixture models are intimately related to the field of Bayesian nonparametric approaches, which assume the parameter space to be discrete and characterized by countably many choices.
+Infinite mixture models, such as the stick-breaking process mixture \citep{sethuraman1994constructive} and the mixture of finite mixtures \citep{miller2018mixture}, are a popular choice in this class, allowing the number of mixture components to be unbounded and the number of clusters (components with at least one data point assigned) to be estimated from the posterior distribution.
+As the number of data points increases, the posterior distribution of mixture models is shown to be consistent for estimating the ground-truth density governing the data-generating process, which is allowed to differ from the specified mixture model.
 Many consistent density estimation results have been established \citep{schwartz1965bayes, barron1999consistency, lijoi2005consistency, walker2007rates, nguyen2013convergence, petrone2014bayes}.

-On the other hand, the consistent estimation of clustering (the combinatorial partition of the data) is a much more challenging problem compared to density estimation.
-In particular, the conditions for obtaining clustering consistency using a mixture model are quite stringent regarding correct model specification. { Notably, when the distributional class of the component distributions is correctly specified, an overfitted mixture concentrates around the true mixture, thereby ensuring clustering consistency \citep{RousseauMengersen2011, VanHavreEtAl2015, GrazianRobert2018}.} In practice, however, correct specification faces difficulties on two fronts.
+On the other hand, consistent estimation of clustering (the combinatorial partition of the data) is a much more challenging problem compared to density estimation.
+In particular, the conditions for establishing clustering consistency using mixture models are quite stringent regarding correct model specification. { Notably, when the distributional class of the component distributions is correctly specified, an overfitted mixture concentrates around the true mixture, thereby ensuring clustering consistency \citep{RousseauMengersen2011, VanHavreEtAl2015, GrazianRobert2018}.} In practice, however, correct specification faces difficulties on two fronts.